 - What costs are associated with serving on the Grantmaking Advisory Committee?
 Participation in this program is free.
 The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
-Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (email@example.com or 207-607-4070) to make a much appreciated donation.
+Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (firstname.lastname@example.org or 207-607-4070) to make a much appreciated donation.

 June 13: Proposal Reader/Grantmaking Committee Request for Applications Open

 July 26: Proposal Reader Applications Due